Canada - Republic of Congo Relations

-The Republic of Congo is represented in Canada by the Embassy of the Republic of Congo in Washington D.C., United States of America.
+The Republic of Congo appointed a resident ambassador to Canada in 2018, which represents the country in Canada.
+Previously, the Embassy of the Republic of Congo in Washington, D.C., United States, assumed this responsibility.
 The Republic of Congo also has an Honorary Consulate in Toronto.

 Trade and Investments

-In 2018, bilateral trade between Canada and the Republic of Congo amounted to $18.2 million, composed of $16.5 million in exports and $1.7 million in imports to Canada.
+In 2018, bilateral trade between Canada and the Republic of Congo amounted to $18.2 M, composed of $16.5 M in exports and $1.7 M in imports to Canada.
 Canada's main exports to the Republic of Congo are machinery, scientific and precision instruments as well as vehicles and parts.
 Copper products, timber, coffee, tea and spices, and precious stones and metals account for the bulk of imports from the Republic of Congo.